MiniFate/MiniFate/chapters/aspects_and_fate_points.md

 Aspects serve more or less as the GM's notes; if invoked or compelled, they must be revealed to everyone.

+Sometimes the story revolves around an NPC with a secret or a hidden motivation that should be revealed slowly.
+In this case, it is often best to start with slightly suspicious public Aspects and then change them as the players catch on.
+For example, Lord Kellett is a Dragon masquerading as the human general of the Empire's armies.
+He could start with an Aspect like **Strong as Ten Men** which indicates his incredible strength, but is poetic enough to be overlooked.
+Later, as he performs more and more superhuman feats, his Aspect might change to **No Man Is As Strong**.
+Finally, when the players discover his true nature, his aspect could be replaced with **Strength of a Dragon**.

 ## Fate Points

 Fate Points are a currency that can be spent to assert narrative control